phamtranminhtri/phamtranminhtri/README.md

-Welcome.
-I'm a computer science student in Vietnam, currently studying at [HCMUT](https://hcmut.edu.vn/tong-quan?lang=en) (Ho Chi Minh University of Technology – member of Vietnam National University-Ho Chi Minh City).
+Hey there!
+Just a regular Computer Science student here in Vietnam, studying at the Ho Chi Minh City University of Technology.
+Nice to meet ya!